Elihan Tore: Biography

 Elihan was elected as president of the Second East Turkestan Republic (ETR) the day after a successful rebellion in Ghulja on 12 November 1944.
 He held the military rank of marshal in the East Turkestan National Army, formed on 8 April 1945.

 Elihan was the only person in the ETR leadership who opposed Joseph Stalin's order to terminate hostilities with the Chinese Nationalists and start negotiations in October 1945.

 On 16 June 1946, six days after signing a peace agreement between the ETR and Chinese Nationalists, Elihan was forcibly returned to the Soviet Union by the KGB and confined there.
-He spent the rest of his life under house arrest in Tashkent, where he wrote a book about Xinjiang titled Türkistan kaygısı ("Turkistan Tragedy").
+He spent the rest of his life under house arrest in Tashkent, where he wrote a book about Xinjiang titled Türkistan kaygısı ("The Tragedy of Turkistan").